RichardGAnthology/Mod1Game/README.md

 It's a game where you two players face-off against eachother in a stake-free environment.
 After two won rounds, a winner will be selected.
 The beauty of this program, is that because it is live, one particular stock won't always be the best stock to win.

+Technologies used include but are not limited to: HTML, CSS, Javascript.

 Hope you all enjoy!